 Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
-The balance of receipts remains within the Capital Receipts Reserve and can then only be used for new capital investment or set aside to reduce the authority's underlying need to borrow.
+The balance of receipts remains within the Capital Receipts Reserve and can then only be used for new capital investment or set aside to reduce the authority's underlying need to borrow (the Capital Financing Requirement).
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.